Pablo Gállego

-Pablo Gállego Lardiés (born 1 October 1993) is a professional footballer who currently plays as a right winger for Hong Kong Premier League club Resources Capital.
-Born in Spain, he represents the Nicaragua national team.
+Pablo Gállego Lardiés (born 1 October 1993) is a professional footballer who plays as a right winger.

+Born and raised in Spain to Spanish parents, Gállego has played in the Nicaraguan league and subsequently capped for the Nicaragua national team.

 Club career

 Youth career

 Gállego began his career in the youth academies of Siglo XXI and Peñas Oscenses, before transferring to the youth setup of Real Zaragoza.
 After spending two years at Zaragoza, Gállego moved on and signed for Huesca in 2010.